How Long Does Facial Balancing Last?

 Is facial balancing permanent or temporary?

-Facial balancing uses temporary fillers made of hyaluronic acid.
-Results aren’t permanent, but they may subtly stimulate collagen, which supports long-term improvements.
+Facial balancing uses semi-permanent fillers made of hyaluronic acid.
+Results aren’t permanent, but they support the face long-term when it comes to progressive aging.

 How often should you get facial balancing?

-Most patients return for touch-ups every 12–18 months.
-Maintenance usually requires less filler than the initial treatment.
+Most patients return for touch-ups every 12–18 months, but this is highly variable.
+Maintenance requires less filler than the initial treatment, so we are never redoing everything from the beginning.

 Does facial balancing require a lot of filler?